 While some star lore reflects a kind of national "consciousness", there is no singular Japanese interpretation of the star patterns but rather a variety of objects, memorialized events, seasonal markers, symbols of religious value, and legends based on particular geographical regions and functional needs of ordinary citizens.

-Mysterious ancient star chart shows foreign skies C/NET - July 20, 2015
+Mysterious ancient star chart shows foreign skies Live Science - July 20, 2015

 The astronomical chart on the ceiling of the Kitora Tomb.
 Agency for Cultural Affairs The Kitora Tomb, located near the village of Asuka in Japan's Nara Prefecture, is known for gorgeous, colorful paintings at the four cardinal points of the compass.
 A black tortoise guards the north of the ancient tumulus, which has been standing since the seventh or eighth century.
 A red phoenix stands at the south, a white tiger at the west and a blue dragon at the east.
 The ceiling of the tomb is decorated differently, with a map of the night sky, charting 68 constellations, with the stars picked out in gold leaf.
 Three concentric circles are drawn with vermilion, showing the movement of celestial objects, one of which is the sun.